ignat-s/OroAcme/readme.md

 2. Translation of entities is not convenient and will not work in all languages:
    'Update'|trans ~ ' ' ~ 'oro.user.grouAclManagerp.entity_label'|trans
    'New'|trans ~ ' ' ~ 'oro.user.group.entity_label'|trans

+Search

+1. If "search_template" option is missing error occurred An exception has been thrown during the rendering of a template ("Trying to access not existing parameter: "template"") in OroSearchBundle:Search:searchResults.html.twig at line 49.
+2. If "title_fields" is empty error displayed on search result page:
+Catchable fatal error: Object of class Acme\Bundle\TaskBundle\Entity\Task could not be converted to string in /home/ignat/dev/orocrm-training/vendor/oro/platform/src/Oro/Bundle/SearchBundle/EventListener/PrepareResultItemListener.php on line 134
+3. Search.yml files are not validated